When Spanish Backfires

 Your brain is lazy.

 Wait—don’t click away!
 That’s not an insult; it’s just a fact.
-My brain is lazy (especially before coffee), your brain is lazy, and the brains of your consumers are lazy.
+My brain is lazy (especially before coffee), your brain is lazy, and your consumers’ brains are lazy.
 That’s not just me saying that, either.
 That’s the assertion of Nobel Prize-winning psychologist Daniel Kahneman… so if you’re going to be mad at anyone, be mad at him.
-Beyond being an excellent hook for this article (if I say so myself), this fact has wide-reaching implications for how we communicate with our audiences; how we create effective messages.
+Beyond being an excellent hook for this article (if I say so myself), this fact has wide-reaching implications for how we communicate with our audiences.
 (And how we research customers).

 Here’s an example.
 Which do you think is more motivating?